thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 Before we discuss Promise in more details, I would like you to see how it's used.

-In the example below, there are three asynchronous tasks, and each task depends on the previous task (i.e. the output of one task becomes the input of the next task.)
+In the example below, we implement some logic to handle user logins to a server side application.
+In this login process, there are three asynchronous tasks, and each task depends on the previous task (i.e. the output of one task becomes the input of the next task.)

+- A user login with user name and password.
+- We search the database to get more information about this user.
+- We update the user's profile information and save it back to the database.

 ![asynchronous tasks in a chain](../../.gitbook/assets/async-task.png)